Skip to content

 • Currently, there is a limited number of HTTP response headers that you cannot change.
 Cloudflare may remove restrictions for some of these HTTP response headers when presented with valid use cases.
 Create a post in the community for consideration.

-• Any response header modifications will also apply to Cloudflare error pages and custom error pages.
+• Response header transform rules will also apply to default Cloudflare error pages and Custom Errors.

-• Modifying cache-control, CDN-Cache-Control, or Cloudflare-CDN-Cache-Control headers will not change the way Cloudflare caches an object.
-Instead, you should create a Cache Rule.
+• Modifying cache-control, CDN-Cache-Control, or Cloudflare-CDN-Cache-Control headers using response header transform rules will not change the way Cloudflare caches an object, because Cloudflare evaluates caching behavior before applying response header modifications.
+To control Cloudflare cache behavior, create a cache rule.

-• To add a set-cookie header to the response, make sure you use the Add operation instead of Set static/Set dynamic.
-Using one of the Set operations will remove any set-cookie headers already in the response, including those added by other Cloudflare products such as Bot Management.
+• To add a set-cookie header to the response, use one of the Add static/Add dynamic operations instead of Set static/Set dynamic.
+Add operations append a new header without removing existing headers of the same name, while Set operations replace all existing headers of that name.
+Using a Set operation for set-cookie will remove any set-cookie headers already in the response, including those added by other Cloudflare products such as Bot Management.